 Lucan.
 Marcus Annaeus Lucanus (November 3, 39 AD – April 30, 65 AD), better known in English as Lucan, was a Roman poet, born in Corduba (modern-day Córdoba), in the Hispania Baetica.
 Despite his short life, he is regarded as one of the outstanding figures of the Imperial Latin period.
 His youth and speed of composition set him apart from other poets.
 Life Engraved title page of a French edition of Lucan's Pharsalia, 1657 He found success under Nero, became one of the emperor's close friends and was rewarded with a quaestorship in advance of the legal age.

+In 60 AD, he won a prize for extemporizing Orpheus and Laudes Neronis at the quinquennial Neronia, and was again rewarded when the emperor appointed him to the augurate.
 At some point, a feud began between Nero and Lucan.
 Other works, though, point to a more serious basis to the feud.
 Lucan later joined the 65 AD conspiracy of Gaius Calpurnius Piso against Nero.
 His father was involved in the proscription but his mother escaped.
 Pharsalia.
 The Pharsalia was especially popular in times of civil wars and similar troubles; for example the editor of this 1592 edition, Theodor Pulmann, explains Lucan’s relevance by the French Wars of Religion (1562–98).

 Brutus avoided the distrust of Tarquin's family by feigning slow-wittedness (in Latin brutus translates to dullard).
 He accompanied Tarquin's sons on a trip to the Oracle of Delphi.
 Brutus, along with Spurius Lucretius Tricipitinus, Publius Valerius Publicola, and Lucius Tarquinius Collatinus were summoned by Lucretia to Collatia after she had been raped by Sextus Tarquinius, the son of the king Tarquinius Superbus.
 The four men gathered the youth of Collatia, then went to Rome where Brutus, being at that time Tribunus Celerum, summoned the people to the forum and exhorted them to rise up against the king.
 The Oath of Brutus "The oath of Brutus" by François-Joseph Navez Consulship and death L. Marcus Junius Brutus the Younger.
 Marcus Junius Brutus (early June 85 BC – 23 October 42 BC), often referred to as Brutus, was a politician of the late Roman Republic.
 After being adopted by his uncle he used the name Quintus Servilius Caepio Brutus, but eventually returned to using his original name.
 He is best known in modern times for taking a leading role in the assassination of Julius Caesar.
 Early life Marcus Junius Brutus the Younger was the son of Marcus Junius Brutus the Elder and Servilia Caepionis.

 There is however the potential backlash of consumers who learn that the manufacturer invested money to make the product obsolete faster; such consumers might turn to a producer (if any exists) that offers a more durable alternative.
 Estimates of planned obsolescence can influence a company's decisions about product engineering.
 Therefore, the company can use the least expensive components that satisfy product lifetime projections.
 Such decisions are part of a broader discipline known as value engineering.